Centre College: Running the Flame

 In 1969, Centre celebrated the college's sesquicentennial year by dedicating and installing, at the center of campus, the Flame—a large sculpture that symbolically represents the torch of knowledge that appears on Centre's official seal.
 A plaque at the base of the statue quotes Johann Wolfgang Von Goethe: "Where the light is brightest, the shadows are deepest."
 The statue quickly became an ode to the liberation of the body as well as the mind.
 By the early 1970s, students began spontaneously running naked to and from dorms and Greek houses while passing the Flame.
-"Running the Flame" is now enshrined as a tradition that some Centre students complete prior to graduation.
+"Running the Flame" is now enshrined as a tradition that most Centre students complete prior to graduation.

 Kissing on the Seal

 College tradition holds that two students will marry at some point following graduation if, at the stroke of midnight, they kiss over the brass college seal embedded in the walkway in front of Old Centre.